ilovetocode2019/Robo-Coder/README.md

 ## Features

-- Lots of tools for your server (r!help Tools)
+- Moderation for Discord servers

-- Games to play with your friends (r!help Games)
+- Usefull tools for Discord

-- Reminders and notes (r!help Reminders) (r!help Notes)
+- Games to play with your friends

-- Custom Prefixes (r!help Meta)
+- Reminders and notes

-- Roblox command (r!help roblox)
+- Custom Prefixes

-- Linking two channels that you have manage messages for both (r!help Linker)
+- Roblox command